naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/first-exam.md

 60.
 PSK should be the key management method selected from the AUTH KEY MGMT drop-down list box if you want to configure the WPA2 passphrase in ASCII.
 PSK configures WPA or WPA2 to use the Pre-shared Key method.

+61.
+Which of the following does RED and WRED address?

+bandwidth guarantees, bandwidth starvation, tail drop, strict-priority queuing

+Random Early Detection (RED) and Weighted RED (WRED) are congestion avoidance mechanisms that address tail drop, which occurs when new incoming packets are dropped because a routers queues are too full to accept them.
+Tail drop particularly affects TCP traffic because when TCP packets are dropped, the sources of the traffic must resend.
+TCP also detects congestion and slows down.
+RED will randomly drop packets at an increasingly faster rate.
+WRED improves upon RED by employing different tail drop thresholds for each IP precedence or DSCP value, where lower priority traffic will be more likely dropped than higher priority.

+62.
+On which interfaces is the OSPF nonbroadcast network type enabled by default (2)

+X.25, PPP, HDLC, Frame Relay, Ethernet, FDDI

+*Answer A and D*

+The OSPF nonbroadcast type is enabled by default on Frame Relay and X.25 interface.
+If the ```ip ospf network``` command has not been issued for an OSPF instance, the default network type will be used.
+The default OSPF network type depends upon the type of network to which the interface is connected.

+There are 5 OSPF network types:

+- Broadcast
+- Nonbroadcast
+- Point-to-Point
+- Point-to-multipoint broadcast
+- Point-to-multipoint nonbroadcast

+The OSPF broadcast network type is enabled by default on FDDI and Ethernet interfaces.
+On broadcast networks, DR and BDR elections are performed.

+65.
+When a Catalyst 2950 switch is powered up with factory settings, the default VTP mode is Server Mode.
+Server mode is required on at least one switch on a network where VTP is being implemented.
+Server mode allows to create, modify or delete any VLAN in the VTP domain

+69.

+Logging a verified users file access is a form of accounting.
+Accounting is a feature of AAA systems that enables admins to track resource usage across a network.
+- authentication = verifying a users identity
+- authorization  = verifying the level of access configured for a user
+- accounting     = recording the use of resources

+70.

+The EIGRP routing table contains only successors, which are the best next-hop routes to a destination.
+EIGRP routers maintain a routing table, topology table and a neighbor table.